ditikrushna/Predict-Sales-Revenue-Using-Multiple-Regression-Model/README.md

 Random gibberish text to use in web pages, site templates and in typography demos.
 Get rid of Lorem Ipsum forever.
 A tool for web designers who want to save time.
+Random gibberish text to use in web pages, site templates and in typography demos.
+Get rid of Lorem Ipsum forever.
+A tool for web designers who want to save time.
+Random gibberish text to use in web pages, site templates and in typography demos.
+Get rid of Lorem Ipsum forever.
+A tool for web designers who want to save time.